ceph/ceph/doc/radosgw/multisite.rst

 This guide assumes at least two Ceph storage clusters in geographically separate locations; however, the configuration can work on the same site.
-This guide also assumes four Ceph object gateway servers named ``rgw1`` and ``rgw2``.
+This guide also assumes two Ceph object gateway servers named ``rgw1`` and ``rgw2``.

 A multi-site configuration requires a master zone group and a master